 While I don’t have the money to waste on an impromptu trip to North Africa and the Balkans, I’m intrigued by the idea of getting on a flight to leave everyone I know behind and discover new worlds as the characters did.

-If I had an immoral amount of money that I could spend on anything I wanted, I’d visit the following regions and countries, with a one-way ticket at each turn.
+If money were not an issue and if I could spend on anything I wanted, I’d visit the following regions and countries, with a one-way ticket at each turn.

 I’ll start my journey with a flight to New Zealand, where I’d roll on the hills and run screaming after rabbits or whatever in Hobbiton.
 Then I’ll visit shepherds and roll down the hills with sheep.
 Sheep!
 Who doesn’t like sheep?